 The first tournament in 1948 was sponsored by Stuart Mortuary and Sunset Cleaners.
 About 20 teams were chosen by captains, with James Barrett’s team beating Garnett Rhim’s team for the first crown.
 The annual August tournament soon became a major event, with thousands of people crowding around the courts to watch many of the country’s best players.
 In 1953, for instance, Attucks star Willie Gardner led the Stuart Mortuary team to the crown.
 Gardner had been part of the 1951 Attucks team and was one of a series of Attucks players who would go on to play for the Harlem Globetrotters.
 The runner-up “Blake Street Blues” team was led by 1947 Indiana “Mr. Basketball” Bill Garrett, who was the first African American to play for Indiana University and an All-American in 1951.
-Garrett eventually became Attucks coach in 1957 and won the state title in 1959 before playing as a Globetrotter and eventually becoming an Assistant Dean at IUPUI.
+Garrett eventually became Attucks coach in 1957 and won the state title in 1959 before playing as a Globetrotter and later becoming an Assistant Dean at IUPUI.

 Perhaps the best-known of these players is Oscar Robertson, whose fabled career sometimes overshadows the broader story of the neighborhoods around the Dust Bowl.
 Robertson and his older brother Bailey lived on Colton Street just west of the Dust Bowl and Locke Street.
 For all his remarkable sporting achievements, much of Robertson’s upbringing and youth in Indianapolis’ near-Westside was quite typical.

-The house Robertson grew up in on Colton Street was built in the 1890s and was typical of the small and densely packed frame homes around the Indiana University Medical Center.
+The house Robertson grew up in on Colton Street was built in the 1890s and was typical of the small and densely packed frame homes around City Hospital and the Indiana University Medical Center.
 Known until April, 1903 as Rhode Island Street, Colton Street once reached further east into space that eventually was removed for the construction of Lockefield Gardens.
 In 1898 the two blocks where the Robertsons moved in about 1946 had 34 houses, including four doubles and one six-residence unit alongside a series of shotgun-style homes.
 A trio of alley houses sat in the backyards of 973-975 Rhode Island Street, immediately neighboring the home where Bailey and Oscar Robertson would grow up.

 In 1900 and 1910 a few White households were scattered on Colton Street and in surrounding neighborhoods.
 For instance, in 1910 three White families lived on Colton Street.
 German-born foundry laborer George Bauer and his wife Nancy lived at 982 Colton Street.
 Born in 1839, George had migrated to the United States from Baden in about 1847, volunteering for the all-German 32nd Indiana Infantry regiment (Company I) in 1861.
 Bauer saw action at the Battle of Rowlett’s Station; he was subsequently wounded in battle at Shiloh on April 6, 1862; and on September 19, 1863 he received a gunshot to the jaw at Chickamauga (he died in his Colton Street home in 1914).